 When heavy meals, desserts, food-filled family gatherings, and social events fill up my agenda, I like to “detox” at home with lighter, vegetarian meals.
 However, in the fall and winter months, I still crave warm and comforting flavors, so I turn to vegetables like winter squash.
 I love squash for not only its flavor and nutrient profile, but also it’s ability to satisfy without weighing me down.
 Did you know that 1 cup of cooked, cubed butternut squash (1/2 lb!) contains just 82 calories?
 And I challenge you to eat more than this with a meal … that stuff is filling!

-The vegan recipe below from Betsy DiJulio fits the bill perfectly for a light, but comforting cold weather meal.
+This vegan sage-scented fettuccine recipe below from Betsy DiJulio fits the bill perfectly for a light, but comforting cold weather meal.
 It places the squash in center stage, but surrounds this nutritional powerhouse with several seasonal supporting flavors, from a touch of maple syrup to a generous infusion of fresh and rubbed sage.

 According to Betsy, “This light recipe places golden squash center stage and uses just enough pasta to hold the dish together.
 I recommend using whole wheat pasta, as its nuttiness contributes significantly to the distinctive flavor of this dish.”

 Special Diet Notes: Sage-Scented Fettuccine with Butternut Squash

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, nut-free, peanut-free, soy-free, vegan, plant-based, and vegetarian.

 - 2 tablespoons olive oil, divided

 - 1 pound butternut squash, peeled, seeded, quartered lengthwise, and cut into ¼-inch thick slices